-How To Be An Active Tester?
+How To Be An Active Tester in 2022?

 Working in software development as a tester, it can be difficult to find time to improve the testing process when you are the bottleneck to release with lots of tickets, stories or features to test.
 I am currently a QA Lead at Cera Care, one of the fastest growing healthcare startups in Europe.
 Working in this fast moving environment is very challenging for my team, where features are prioritised over anything else and teams have up to 6 developers to 1 QA engineer.